 What is going on here?

-The results of these studies indicate society’s progress, in that we’re making conscious choices in our lives based on equality.
-But, the problem is that sometimes the way in which we interpret equality can interfere with getting what we want from our date.
+These studies’ results indicate society’s progress, in that we’re making conscious choices in our lives based on equality.
+But sometimes the way in which we interpret equality can interfere with getting what we want from our date.

 After the women’s movement came along, society lost its old rules for dating.
 We haven’t really replaced them, either.
-These statistics show our confusion about what to do without consistent new rules.
+These statistics show our confusion about what to do without consistent new rules about who pays when dating.

 Does offering to pay for your half of the date protect you from unwanted sexual advances?

 Some women might offer to pay to show their belief in equality, while others will do it to demonstrate their independence or thoughtfulness.
-But, some women may do it as a way to test him, to suss out his values and beliefs regarding this sensitive issue.
+But some women may do it as a test, to suss out his values and beliefs regarding who pays when dating.
 Unwittingly, a man might fail this test.
-He may go along with whatever she does or wants to please her.
-Women who do this type of testing might not even be consciously aware of what they are doing.
-They might feel a bit guilty about wanting him to pay because they think they should pay since women are equals.
+He may go along with whatever she seems to want in order to please her.
+A woman who does this type of testing might not even be consciously aware of what she is doing.
+She might feel a bit guilty about wanting him to pay because she thinks she should pay since women are equals.

-Women today may feel that they have more power when they ask men out, pay on dates, have sex without commitment, live with them without being married and without asking for anything in return.
+A woman today may feel that she has more power when she asks men out, pays on dates, has sex without commitment, or lives with a man without being married.
 These things can work out well for some of us.
-But most of the time, these things will backfire.
-One reason why is because there are a whole lot of no-so-nice-guys out there that will take advantage of these situations.
-Another reason is that we aren’t really being true to what we want.
-We’re no longer making it clear to men that we have expectations, too.
-That’s why so many of us can’t tell how into us he really is before he breaks our hearts.
+Does it work for you?
+Frequently, it backfires.
+One reason why is because some men will take advantage of these situations.
+Another reason is that it’s important to be true to what you want.
+You want to make it clear to men when you have expectations.
+If you don’t, it can be harder to tell how into you he really is before he breaks your heart.

 But, didn’t the women’s movement mean we were equal and should take the initiative and risks in love?